Chapter Two / Test Run

 Smiling that bewitching smile, the one that made her mouth water, he retrieved her coat.
 How could she ever have wondered what he thought?
 New mother insecurity, that’s what the women in the family told her.
 If he kept this up, she’d get over it soon enough.

-Neil opened the dressing room door.
+He opened the dressing room door.
 “We never ate much lunch, as I recall.”

 She stepped into the doorway, grazing her hip intimately against him.
 “We need a place of our own here in Dublin.
 Even a townhouse would do.”